LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

 I use a combination of visual inspection, the DevTools and a contrast checker.
 If focus indicators are very dark on a very light background I know they are fine, but seldom is this the case.
 I will Inspect Element and then in Chrome in the `:hov` tab within the Styles panel, I will force the element to have `:focus-visible` and `:focus`, I will then use Color Contrast Analyser's eyedropper tool to get the background of the element and or its adjacent colours and also the focus indicator's colour itself.
 The tool will then give me the calculation.
-Sometimes, the DevTools will display the contrast calculation against the background.
+Sometimes, the DevTools will display the contrast calculation against the background.. but oddly, it's a bit temperamental with that.

 ##### Solution

 I changed the focus indicator to a mid blue colour (#3F6098), which easily passes against all light backgrounds.
-Imagine the orange is a brand colour, we may get a bit of push back, here, as "it's our identity", but, sure, use orange, just don't use it to convey information against light backgrounds, as seldom will it pass against light backgrounds
+Imagine the orange is a brand colour, we may get a bit of push back, here, as "it's our identity", but, sure, use orange, just don't use it to convey information against light backgrounds, as seldom will it pass against light backgrounds.
+On a personal note, I don't know why, but I tend to struggle with orange and black, but I left it in, as it isn't about me.

 #### Mobile nav button has AccName mismatch

 The Hamburger "mobile" viewport button has an accessible name that does not mach the visible label, this fails 2.5.3 Label in Name (A).
 The control contains an image as the only label with the text "Menu" and the AccName computes to "Site navigation", which creates a visible label & AccName mismatch.
 Additionally, if you were thinking along the lines of "This is an image of text", I wouldn't fail it against 1.4.5 Images of Text (AA), as there was an image of the hamburger icon in there, which is "significant other visual content", and ubiquitous enough to be universally understood.
 Additionally, it was a single four character word, inside a button, with said accompanying icon, in the regular place a user would expect to find that control.
 Had it just been the text, then I would absolutely fail it, but the icon was sufficient visual information to understand the control.
-I mean, we could have removed the text entirely and it wouldn't have failed anything at all, because the icon is the label and the AccName could have been "Site navigation", but we're not here to find out how to pass something, because that doesn't help people at all
+I mean, we could have removed the text entirely and it wouldn't have failed anything at all, because the icon is the label and the AccName could have been "Site navigation", but we're not here to find out how to pass something, because that doesn't help people at all.

 ##### How to find